Sore throat is often the first sign of an upper respiratory infection (URI).

-Fenugreek is useful remedy for sore throats where there are enlarged lymph nodes.
+Fenugreek is a useful remedy for sore throats where there are enlarged lymph nodes.

 This herb will help the lymph nodes to drain and is also considered a key herb in clearing congestion in the head associated with sinus infection.

-As a tea, it is also recommended as a gargle to sooth an inflamed sore throat.
+As a tea, it is also recommended as a gargle to soothe an inflamed sore throat.